confio/tgrade-networks/README.md

 ```bash
 wget https://raw.githubusercontent.com/confio/public-testnets/main/dryrunnet/config/pre-genesis.json -O ~/opt/validator/.tgrade/config/genesis.json
 ```
-( this will be the case the APP Home directory is /opt/validator/.tgrade , please change it accordingly to your system/validator)
+( this will be the case if the APP Home directory is /opt/validator/.tgrade , please change it accordingly to your system/validator)

 ### Setup the right parameters and values on the TOML files
 Please edit the `config/app.toml` and `config/config.toml` accordingly